Cleft Sentences

 Why Do We Use Cleft Sentences?

-Cleft sentences are commonly used in spoken English to connect the part of a message that is already understood with the part that is new information for the listener.
-By using a cleft sentence, we can emphasize the part of the message that we want to draw attention to.
+Cleft sentences are commonly used in spoken English to connect the part of a message that is already known to the part that presents new information.
+Cleft sentences allow the speaker to emphasize the part of the message that they want to draw attention to.
 Here are some examples:

 I called you Monday. →